 Longitudinal Education Outcomes (LEO)

 This newly available dataset comprises the National Pupil Database (NPD), the Individualised Learner Record (ILR), the Higher Education Statistics Agency (HESA), and the Work and Pensions Longitudinal Study (WPLS).
+We have worked with versions of the LEO dataset in England, Wales and Scotland.

 Labour Force Survey (LFS)